 A Paradigm Shift for Psychedelics

-The center plans to study the efficacy of Psychedelics such as psilocybin, MDMA and salvia.
+The center plans to study the efficacy of psychedelic therapy with substances such as psilocybin, MDMA and salvia.
 Roland Griffiths, the center’s director and professor of behavioral biology at Hopkins Medicine, says “psychedelics are a fascinating class of compounds.

 “They produce unique and profound change in consciousness,” he said.
 “The center will allow us to… develop new treatments for a wide variety of psychiatric disorders.”